QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Develop with Apps Script and AppSheet Challenge Lab.md

 5. Click `Customize your app` to go to the `AppSheet editor`.

-6.To open the `Chat app` builder, select Chat apps in the left navigation menu.
+6. To open the `Chat app` builder, select Chat apps in the left navigation menu.

 7. Click `Create`.